stinb/gitahead-test/README.md

 # gitahead-test

-This is a sandbox for testing Gitahead.
+This is a sandbox for testing GitAhead.